chloetychang/CITS3403-Project/Meeting Minutes/Meeting 1.md

 ## Discuss expectations for next meeting, as well as set-up next meeting time
 - Meet up next week.
 - Wednesday 16th of April: 2-4pm Meeting.
 Location: EZONE 102A Meeting Room.
+- Finalise theme for website and work on other pages.